All Episodes

 She's a mystery woman, right?

-And but what we do know is concerning.
+And what we do know is concerning.

-Um, but there's all kinds of questions about her I know from what she claims about military service and you know uh you know where she studied and when she actually moved to Pennsylvania.
+I know from what she claims about military service and, you know, where she studied and when she actually moved to Pennsylvania.

-None of these were answered by her campaign staff when this writer who's written off profiles in all the major candidates except her, because no one ever really knew much about her and thought much about her.
+None of these were answered by her campaign staff when this writer, who's written off profiles in all the major candidates except her, because no one ever really knew much about her and thought much about her.

-All makes sense, but we don't want to make a mistake as it's been made in past elections, even within the last decade, where we took strong candidates who had gone through a very arduous process that you described, had been attacked a lot because of that process, but at least you find out their weaknesses and whether they can stand up to it.
+But we don't want to make a mistake as it has been made in past elections, even within the last decade, where we took strong candidates who had gone through a very arduous process that you described, have been attacked a lot because of that process.

-I cannot answer that question right now because there's not enough information.
+And all of a sudden, whether or not they can win in a general election, I cannot answer that question right now because there's not enough information.

 Here's the problem.